The Best Evaporative Air Coolers of 2023

 Q. Do I live in the right climate for an evaporative air cooler?

 The frequency with which the media pads need to be changed depends on the individual product and the frequency of use.
 Typically, the more often the cooler is used, the more frequently the media pads will need to be replaced.
-However, some media pads can be removed, cleaned with mild detergent, and reinstalled.
+However, some media pads can be removed, washed with mild detergent, and reinstalled.

 Q. Do I need to close all doors and windows when using an evaporative air cooler?

 No—evaporative air coolers benefit from access to outdoor air because they require warm, dry air to produce cool, moist air.
-It’s advised to have a nearby window or door opened to provide a constant source of warm, dry air to flow through the cooler.
+It’s advised to have a nearby window or door open to provide a constant source of warm, dry air to flow through the cooler.

 Q. How do I maintain my evaporative air cooler?